-Geraldine has joined ODID as a DPhil student with ‘The remittance debate reconsidered: Reverse remittance practice among Ghanaian migrants in the UK and their relatives in Ghana’ as her proposed research title.
+Geraldine has joined ODID as a DPhil student with ‘The remittance debate reconsidered: Understanding transnational transfers among Ghanaian migrants in the UK and their relatives in Ghana’ as her proposed research title.
 She is supervised by Hein de Haas and Oliver Bakewell.

-Geraldine's research explores South to North transnational transfers between migrants and their relatives in origin countries.
-She uses Bourdieu’s conceptualisation of capital (social, cultural and economic) to understand the role of socio-economic backgrounds in shaping not only the nature but the direction of flows between migrants and their relatives.
-She contends that transnational economic exchanges between migrants and their relatives are not always uni-directional, that is, from the migrant in the Global North to family members in the Global South.
-They are reciprocal and they alternate depending on the standard of living of both migrants and their relatives in origin countries.
+Geraldine's research explores transnational transfers among Ghanaian migrants in the UK and their relatives in Ghana.
+She uses Bourdieu’s conceptualisation of capital (social, cultural and economic) to understand the role of socio-economic and class backgrounds in shaping not only the nature but also the direction of transnational transfers between Ghanaian migrants and their relatives.
+She contends that transnational economic exchanges between Ghanaian migrants and their family members are not always uni-directional, that is, from the migrant in the Global North to family members in the Global South.
+They are reciprocal in nature and they alternate depending on the standard of living of both migrants and their relatives in Ghana.

 Geraldine holds a BA and an MPhil in Sociology from the University of Ghana.
 For her MPhil, she investigated transnational family arrangements among Ghanaians migrants and their relatives.
 Before joining ODID, she worked as a teaching assistant at the Department of Sociology, University of Ghana.